American Egg Board: History

 American egg farmers approved the creation of the AEB in a 1975 referendum.
 It was created by the Egg Research and Promotion Order pursuant to the Egg Research and Consumer Information Act of 1974.
 A referendum was conducted November 3–28, 1975, by the Agricultural Marketing Service and seventy-three percent of eligible producers approved the program.
 AEB was established by the order and became the American Egg Board, beginning July 9, 1976.

-In 1977, American egg farmers also began work on an advertising campaign to increase demand for eggs – its first television commercial began airing in 1977, touting the nutritional benefits as "The Incredible, Edible Egg" featuring actor James Hampton.
+In 1977, American egg farmers also began work on an advertising campaign to increase demand for eggs – its first television commercial began airing in 1977, touting the nutritional benefits as The Incredible, Edible Egg first featuring actor Lawrence Pressman then James Hampton.
+The marketing slogan was created in 1974 by the advertising agency Campbell Mithun.
 In 1993, the AEB launched a new advertising campaign called "I Love Eggs", in which the campaign ran from 1993 to 1997.
 In 1998, the AEB launched another advertising campaign called "If it ain't eggs, it ain't breakfast, I love eggs".

 The AEB also promotes the many facets of egg products and the unique functionalities they contribute to many packaged food products.
 The term ‘egg products’ refers to processed and convenience forms of eggs for foodservice and food manufacturers.
 These products can be classified as refrigerated liquid, frozen, dried, and pre-cooked products.
 Additionally, the AEB also works with foodservice professionals to keep eggs on top of evolving food trends, emerging consumer needs and changing competitive landscapes.